“Why can’t I find a job?” 10 main reasons you might be struggling•

 3. You didn’t follow the application instructions.

-Another common pitfall in the job hunt is when candidates take shortcuts during the application process, whether by skipping sections or straight out not following directions throughout.
-This, like having errors in your application, demonstrates carelessness and/or inability (or unwillingness!) to follow directions – none of which are positive things.
+Another common pitfall in the job hunt is when candidates take shortcuts during the application process.
+Whether by skipping sections or straight out not following directions throughout.
+This demonstrates carelessness, inability or unwillingness to follow directions – none of which are positive things.
 Those who follow the instructions are the ones who will be considered for an open position.

 4. You appear to lack clarity in your career (either job-hopping or with gaps in your resume).

-If you’ve spent a year or less at more than one of your previous positions or have one or more large but unexplainable gaps in your resume, employers will be less likely to invest in you because they’ll wonder if you’ll be committed to the role.
-This is really unfortunate if this applies to your situation, but it’s the reality of the job hunt today.
+If you’ve spent a year or less at more than one of your previous positions or have one or more large but unexplainable gaps in your resume, employers will be less likely to invest in you.
+They’ll wonder if you’ll be committed to the role.

 5. You’re applying for the wrong jobs.

-Similar to having a resume that isn’t relevant to the job you’re applying to, if you’re in the habit of applying for jobs that you’re grossly under or overqualified for, that could be another likely reason you’re not finding a job.
+Similar to having a resume that isn’t relevant to the job you’re applying to, you could be in the habit of applying for jobs that you’re grossly under or overqualified for.
+That could be another likely reason you can’t find a job.
 Sure, you might have some of the qualifications required – but do you have enough of them?
-It may be time to take (another) good, hard look at what your resume says you’re capable of.
+It may be time to take (another) good, hard look at what your you’re capable of.

 6. Your search is too narrow.